We discuss 10 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

-The average chatbot today is far smarter than its counterpart a year ago.
-This can be attributed to major improvements in the four pillars of conversational engagement – Better NLU, NLG, NLP, and sentiment analysis.
+Today’s average chatbot is far more intelligent than its counterpart a year ago.
+This can be attributed to significant improvements in the four pillars of conversational engagement – Better NLU, NLG, NLP, and sentiment analysis.

 The more chatbots interact with us, the better they’ll get.

-So what can we expect in coming years?
+So what can we expect in the coming years?

 1. Chatbots will be more human